SparshChaurasia/CLIChatApp/README.md

 # Command Line Chat App
-A command line interface chat app built with pyhton - socket and multithreading No asynchronous farmework used
+A command line interface chat app built with pyhton - socket and multithreading

 ## Running
 #### Make sure to get python 3.9 or higher